GIT_FEED

 What it does

-Superpowers is a plug-in framework that gives AI coding assistants a smarter, more structured way to build software — instead of immediately writing code, the AI first clarifies what you actually want, agrees on a plan, and then works through the project step by step with minimal hand-holding.
-It works with popular AI coding tools like Claude and Cursor and can run autonomously for hours without going off the rails.
+Superpowers is a plug-in framework for AI coding assistants that adds structure and discipline to how they build software — instead of immediately writing code, the AI first clarifies requirements, creates a plan, and then works through the project step by step with minimal human hand-holding.
+It works with popular AI coding tools like Claude and Cursor, and installs in minutes through their plugin marketplaces.

 Why it matters

-As AI coding tools become a core part of how software gets built, the biggest bottleneck is keeping them aligned with what you actually want — Superpowers addresses that directly, which is why it has over 100,000 stars and growing adoption.
-For founders and product teams, this means faster, more predictable software development with less time spent fixing AI-generated messes.
+As AI coding agents become a core part of how software gets built, the biggest bottleneck is keeping them on-task and aligned with what you actually want — Superpowers addresses that directly, potentially turning hours of back-and-forth into autonomous multi-hour work sessions.
+For founders and product teams, this means faster, more predictable shipping with less oversight required, which is a meaningful competitive advantage.

 Why it's trending